|Raspberry Pi Zero 'powered' robot made

 News and Events

-Maker Group Meeting: the next meeting is not yet scheduled but will be at The Green Dragon in Marlborough - more details will be emailed out to our distribution list soon as soon as a date has been set.
+Maker Group Meeting: the next meeting of the Group is not yet scheduled but will be at The Green Dragon in Marlborough - more details will be emailed out to our distribution list as soon as a date has been set.

 Digital Making Kits: all three of these Kits: Electronics, Image Taking and Servo & Stepper Motor, are still available to order on-line.
 Click here for details.